-including low-income ratepayers - and contradicts affordability concerns underpinning the Staff Proposal.47 SDG&E is concerned about the approval of a new program that may be duplicative of CEC efforts.
-SDG&E supports funding of programs such as these via state funds rather than energy rates because it is a more equitable funding source.48
+SDG&E opposes the proposal to increase electric line extension subsidies for existing buildings.48 SDG&E states that it will reduce ratepayer savings - including low-income ratepayers - and contradicts affordability concerns underpinning the Staff Proposal.49 SDG&E is concerned about the approval of a new program that may be duplicative of CEC efforts.
+SDG&E supports funding of programs such as these via state funds rather than energy rates because it is a more equitable funding source.50

-SCE disagrees with PG&E's and SDG&E's proposals to eliminate electric line extension subsidies for all-electric new construction.49 Until Title 24 Building Code requires new construction to be built all-electric only, SCE states that mixed-fuel is still an option.50 SCE adds that continuing subsidies for all-electric new construction incentivizes customers to choose all-electric new construction when compared to mixed-fuel new construction, which would offer no project subsidies.51 SCE agrees to continue subsidies for currently ongoing projects, and it recommends an alternate approach if the Commission eliminates electric line extension subsidies for mixed-fuel new construction and requires actual cost pricing upon project completion.52 SCE recommends three criteria to exempt existing projects currently in construction: (1) the invoice must be paid as of the implementation date as determined by the Final Decision; (2) utility contract (SCE's Electric Tariff Rule 15) must be signed and received by SCE as of the implementation date as determined by the Final Decision; and (3) the forementioned projects must be field complete/energized no later than 12 months after the implementation date as determined by the Final Decision.53
+SCE disagrees with PG&E's and SDG&E's proposals to eliminate electric line extension subsidies for all-electric new construction.51 Until Title 24 Building Code requires new construction to be built all-electric only, SCE states that mixed-fuel is still an option.52 SCE adds that continuing subsidies for all-electric new construction incentivizes customers to choose all-electric new construction when compared to mixed-fuel new construction, which would offer no project subsidies.53 SCE agrees to continue subsidies for currently ongoing projects, and it recommends an alternate approach if the Commission eliminates electric line extension subsidies for mixed-fuel new construction and requires actual cost pricing upon project completion.54 SCE recommends three criteria to exempt existing projects currently in construction: (1) the invoice must be paid as of the implementation date as determined by the Final Decision; (2) utility contract

-- 50 Ibid.
+- 52 Ibid.

-- 51 Ibid.
+- 53 Ibid.

-- 52 Id. at 5.
+- 54 Id. at 5.